 The works of Sue Willis reflect her deep appreciation for animals and the natural world and suggest connectedness between all things in nature.
-Her materials include hand-built and slip-cast porcelain, stoneware, resin, cast bronze, glass, encaustic, paint and found objects.
+Her media include hand-built and slip-cast porcelain, stoneware, resin, cast bronze, glass, encaustic, paint, mixed media, video, performance, and installation.

-She was born in Chicago and received her MFA from The Tyler School of Art in Philadelphia.
-Since that time she has resided as a working artist in New York City, where she is currently an adjunct-associate professor at The Fashion Institute of Technology.
-She has also taught at New York University, Parsons School of Design, Pratt Institute, The School of The Art Institute of Chicago and their Oxbow artist-residency program in Saugatuck, MI.
+Willis was born in Chicago and received her MFA from The Tyler School of Art in Philadelphia.
+She resides as a working artist in New York City, currently an adjunct-associate professor at The Fashion Institute of Technology, with former positions at New York University, Parsons School of Design, Pratt Institute, The School of The Art Institute of Chicago and their Oxbow artist-residency program in Saugatuck, MI.

 VA), the design and fabrication of The Pegasus Medallion Awards for Mobil Oil, commissioned by CGA (presented at Madison Square Garden), the design in maquette of all Mardi-Gras Pavilion sculpture for the Louisiana World’s Fair Exposition, commissioned by MetaForm Inc./NYC, and the execution of twelve large-scale murals installed in London for MacKay’s Stores Ltd, commissioned by Tucci, Segrete & Rosen Consultants/NYC.
 Other commissions include a life-size, figurative sculpture for Klemtner Advertising/NYC and works on paper commissioned by Eastern Airlines for their Leadership Campaign.